jgruber/f5-ibmbluemix/README.md

 ``# wget https://raw.githubusercontent.com/jgruber/f5-ibmbluemix/master/baremetal/ibmbm_tmos_ve_install.sh``

-Before running the TMOS Virtual Edition installation script, there are settings which determine which TMOS Virtual Edition disk to download, which virtual machine domain XML template to use, and which user_data meta data template to use for TMOS resource provisioning, and the built in account passwords to set during installation.
+Before running the TMOS Virtual Edition installation script, there are settings which determine which TMOS Virtual Edition disk to download, which virtual machine domain XML template to use, which user_data metadata template to use for TMOS resource provisioning, and the built in account passwords to set during installation.
 Each of these settings are read as environment variables by the TMOS Virtual Edition installation script.

-An example of export these settings follows.
-You will need to export these environment variables before executing the script.
+An example of exporting the installation script settings environment variables is as follows:

 ```
 export TMOS_ADMIN_PASSWORD=ibmsoftlayer